 Of all the protestant groups, only the Anglicans are worth mentioning in a discussion about re-unification with the Classical Christian churches, as Anglicans have had serious talks throughout their post-reformation history with both the Orthodox and the Romans about it.
 This is because many Anglicans uniquely were able to preserve with honesty and integrity so much of the life of Classical Christianity.
 There are still some corners of the Anglican Communion that strive to maintain this life, but most all official talks at this point have ceased, as it becomes more and more clear that Anglicanism on the whole is quickly falling further away from anything resembling Classical Christianity.
 For every other protestant group, re-unification with any of the three remaining Classically Christian churches would be impossible without at least a radical change in their ecclesiology first, and probably changes in their doctrines and practice, too.

-To recap, Classical Christianity with its fully sacramental life as universally practiced in the first 1,000 to 1,500 years of Christianity is represented today among the Orthodox, the Oriental Orthodox, and (most of) the Roman Catholics.
+To recap, Classical Christianity with its fully sacramental life as universally practiced in the first 1,000 to 1,500 years of Christianity is represented today among the Orthodox, the Oriental Orthodox, and Roman Catholicism.
 Protestant Christianity diverged from Classical Christianity primarily in its degraded ecclesiology and general willingness to dissociate from previous groups and confessions in order to establish a newly distinguished one.
 This willingness to break off and establish something new, it must be said, is not a trait that applies to the vast majority of actual practicing protestant Christians, as many are life-long adherents to the communities in which they were born and raised.
 It was rather in the original establishers of those communities –and, I fear, embedded somehow into the deep nature of the groups they founded– that the spirit of dislocation is found.
 But through the centuries and the countless divisions, sometimes the only thing that makes some groups intelligibly identifiable as “Christian” is their persistence in holding to those non-negotiable doctrines of the Trinity and the Incarnation.
 Any group that does that, Classical or Protestant, at least meets the bar for Standard Christianity.
 Those who use the term “Christian” for themselves but can’t meet that standard are False Christian.
 These categories in no way reflect my presumptions about the people actually in them (as St. Augustine observed, who knows how many lambs are outside the fold and how many wolves are within?), but are only a way to help us think more clearly about the varied and manifold groups that regularly get called “Christian”.

 *For further information about the specific differences between Orthodox, Catholic, various Protestant traditions, and False Christians groups, see “Orthodoxy and Heterodoxy”, the book and the podcast.